-Learning how to make a game app and actually bringing it to life will take some time, and in most cases your game won’t make you a success right away.
+Learning how to make a game app and actually bringing it to life will take some time, and in most cases, your game won’t become successful right away.

 But, if you’re interested in doing this type of work for a living, or it’s exciting to think about it as a hobby or second source of income, then why not give it a shot?

 Biowars is a great resource for people just like you.
-In the past, we’ve covered such topics as how to market your game, how to pick a gaming platform, what game genre is best for you and what goes into game design—so you’ll never have to look too far for a roadmap on becoming the next game app guru.
+In the past, we’ve covered such topics as how to market your game, how to pick a gaming platform, what game genre is best for you, what is metaverse gaming and what goes into game design—so you’ll never have to look too far for a roadmap on becoming the next game app guru.